php-fig/fig-standards/bylaws/003-membership.md

 The body of the email should provide details of the PHP project applying for membership including its name, URL, the name of the proposed Voting Representative, the name of the Voting Representative sponsor and any other details that the individual applying on behalf of the PHP project believes are necessary to include.

 The membership application will be voted upon by the existing Member Projects in accordance with the [Voting Protocol bylaw][voting].
+PHP-FIG must perform checks to ensure that each application is valid and authorised by the PHP project that the applicant claims to act on behalf of.

 There are no restrictions on the number of times a PHP project may apply to become a Member Project.